 |Trainer 2||6 Months||The trainer 2 role is the final stage of the apprentice program and by this module, individuals are learning the finishing touches of the training profession.
 In the last six months, individuals will experience professional development, human learning theory, client psychology, advanced sale tactics, the importance of client retention, and building a personal clientele.|

 Expectations of the Program

-There are a few clear expectations we would like to share:
+There are expectations we would like to share:

 Individuals who are interested in the apprentice program must pass two interviews (Regional Training Manager and Director of Training), Application, and 2 references (1 personal and 1 professional).

 - High school diploma or general education degree (GED) is recommended.

 - (1-3) years of related customer service experience, and/or training

 - Computer experience is required.